jaxgardner/startup/notes.md

 	22: Reserved for SSH
 ### What will the following code using Promises output when executed?
 		A promise states that it will be completed eventually.
 Here is an example:

+### What do HTTP status codes in the 300, 400, 500 range indicate?
+Here's a brief overview of the HTTP status code classes:

+1xx (Informational): Request received, continuing process.
+2xx (Success): The request was successfully received, understood, and accepted.
+3xx (Redirection): Further action needs to be taken to complete the request.
+300 Multiple Choices
+301 Moved Permanently
+302 Found
+304 Not Modified
+4xx (Client Error): The request contains bad syntax or cannot be fulfilled by the server.
+400 Bad Request
+401 Unauthorized
+403 Forbidden
+404 Not Found
+5xx (Server Error): The server failed to fulfill a valid request.
+500 Internal Server Error
+501 Not Implemented
+502 Bad Gateway
+503 Service Unavailable

+### What does the HTTP header content-type allows you to do?
+The Content-Type HTTP header is used to indicate the media type (or MIME type) of the resource sent in the HTTP message body

+### What do the following attributes of a cookie do?
+#### Domain
+	The Domain attribute specifies the domain for which the cookie is valid.
+The browser will only send the cookie back to the server if the current domain matches the domain specified in the cookie.
+##### Path
+	The Path attribute limits the scope of the cookie to a specific path on the domain.
+The cookie will only be sent to the server if the path in the request URL matches or is a subdirectory of the path specified in the cookie.
+#### SameSite
+	The SameSite attribute helps prevent cross-site request forgery attacks by restricting when the browser sends cookies with cross-site requests.
+It can have three values: "Strict," "Lax," or "None."
+#### HTTPOnly
+	The HTTPOnly attribute is a security feature that helps prevent client-side scripts from accessing the cookie through the document.cookie API.
+This reduces the risk of cross-site scripting (XSS) attacks.

+### Given the following MongoDB query

+{ cost: { $gt: 10 }, name: /fran.*/}
+select all of the matching documents.
+	This part of the query filters documents where the value of the "cost" field is greater than ($gt stands for "greater than") 10.
+	This part of the query filters documents where the value of the "name" field matches the regular expression /fran.*/.
+The regular expression /fran.*/ specifies that the "name" field should start with "fran" followed by zero or more characters (.* matches any character zero or more times).

+ ### How should you store user passwords in a database?
+ - Use hash functions
+ - Salt passwords
+ - Key stretching

+### What is the WebSocket protocol used for?
+The WebSocket protocol is a communication protocol that provides full-duplex communication channels over a single, long-lived connection.

+### What is JSX and how are the curly braces rendered?
+	In summary, JSX is a syntax extension that allows you to write HTML-like code in JavaScript, particularly in the context of React.
+Curly braces within JSX are used to embed JavaScript expressions, enabling dynamic content and logic in the markup.

+ ### What are React Hooks used for?
+React Hooks are functions introduced in React 16.8 that allow developers to use state and lifecycle features in functional components. useState: Allows functional components to have local state.
+It takes an initial state as an argument and returns an array with two elements: the current state value and a function to update it.

+### What does useEffect do?
+The useEffect hook in React is used to perform side effects in functional components.
+Side effects in this context refer to any code that needs to execute after the component renders, such as data fetching, subscriptions, manual DOM manipulations, and more.
+It is a replacement for lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount in class components

+### What role does npm play in web development?
+npm (Node Package Manager) is a package manager for JavaScript, primarily used for managing and sharing packages (libraries, tools, and frameworks) for Node.js.
+However, its role extends beyond just Node.js, as it has become a crucial tool in web development ecosystems.

+### What does package.json do in a npm project?
+It serves several important purposes, providing metadata about the project, specifying project dependencies, and defining scripts for various tasks.

+### What does the fetch function do?
+The fetch function is a modern JavaScript API that provides an easy and flexible way to make HTTP requests.

+### What does node.js do?
+Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to execute server-side JavaScript code.

+### What does Vite do?
+Vite is a build tool and development server for modern web development projects.
+It is designed to optimize the development experience and improve the build performance for frontend applications, particularly those using frameworks like Vue.js and React.
+Vite stands for "Vite Is a Toolkit for Efficient Development."